 Elder abuse

-- Definition: any form of physical, psychological, or financial mistreatment of an elderly person
+- Definition: any form of physical, sexual, psychological, financial mistreatment or neglect of an elderly person (> 60 years of age) at the hands of a caregiver or someone the individual trusts

 Child abuse